Emily-Y-Lan/blimp_c2s2/docs/uarch/seq_nums.md

 --------------------------------------------------------------------------

-Sequence numbers are represented using two fields; the _intra_-sequence bits, and the _inter_-speculation bits.
+Sequence numbers are represented using two fields; the _intra_-sequence bits, and the _inter_-sequence bits.

  - __Intra-sequence bits__ are used for counting instructions within a speculation sequence (a.k.a. between branches)